fedeghe/instanceBox/README.md

 ### build and run test
 - npm install
-- npm run build (let it run, it serves on http://localhost:9999)
+- npm run build; let it run, it serves on http://localhost:9999,
+you can change the port on `source/build.json`
 - npm test (run puppeteer basic tests)

 ---